Boarding Kennel Stress in Dogs: Things owners need to know!

 4. To make your dogs stay less stressful and more comfortable, ask if you can bring a blanket or toy etc of theirs.

 5. Ask how your dog will be exercised, some kennels walk the dogs, others let them out to run in large compounds with other dogs.
 If they are let out to run with other dogs, ask if they are supervised in other words is someone physically present, while the dogs are being exercised.
-Even friendly dogs can fall out and a dogfight may ensue, also signs of stress or distress maybe missed, so it is important that dogs are supervised, at all times.
+Even friendly dogs can fall out and a dogfight may ensue, also signs of stress or distress maybe missed, so it is important, that someone is standing there watching, with their Eyes Wide Open at all times.
 (Refer AsureQuality Ltd Kennel Code of Practice).

 Click on the link below to read what can happen, when dogs are left unsupervised.